smcgdub/Discover-Ireland-MS2-Project/testing.md

 **Error 1 - Uncaught Type Error stopVideo is not a function at stopVideo**

 This is in relation to the stop video function.
-If i remove this code from the app.js file the YouTube video will not be generated.
-Again i have referenced all of googles YouTube official documentation and my code is correct.
+I have tested removing this code however when i do remove it from the app.js file the YouTube video will not be generated when the page loads.
+Again i have referenced all of YouTube official documentation and my code is correct.
 The players have been tested for functionality and all of them are working without issue and as intended.

 **Error 2 - XMLHttpRequest**